Candidates

 AI-assisted tools enable more objective evaluations of candidate skills, reducing subjective bias.
 These tools can anonymize job applications, allowing evaluations to focus solely on candidates' skills and qualifications.

-Standardizing the interview process and using structured interviews further enhance fairness and consistency.
+Standardizing the interview process and using structured interviews further enhances fairness and consistency.
 These practices ensure that every candidate is assessed using the same criteria, contributing to a transparent and equitable hiring process.

 Enhancing Recruiter Efficiency